vbier/habpanelviewer/app/src/main/assets/help.md

 - [reporting values](#reporting) to openHAB
 - [usability features](#usability) making it easier to use HABPanel on a tablet

+If you want to see which permissions are needed by HPV, check [permissions description](#permissions).

 ## <a name="configuration"/>Configuration

 **The following settings need to be configured for the initial operation of HABPanelViewer.**